mohitjain/mohitjain/_posts/2012-12-16-2-representing-your-data-in-javascript-learning-backbone-js.md

 ***

 ## Agenda
-In this topic we will not be actually discussing about backbone, We will be learning how to represent data.
+In this topic we will not be discussing backbone, We will be learning how to represent data.
 We are using the same application that we build in previous blog post and building on top of it.
-Lets create a new file ie main.js and lets include that in `index.html`.
+Let's create a new file, i.e., main.js and let's include that in `index.html`.

 ## Defining the object

-Now lets define an object Person which has some attributes like name, age or occupation.
+Now let's define an object Person which has some attributes like name, age or occupation.
 Here is the code for that.

 {% highlight javascript %}